muratgokkaya/RD-Pi/README.md

 ![Screenshots](https://github.com/muratgokkaya/RD-Pi/blob/main/screenshot.png)

 ```
-▲ Plug and play, affordable,        ▲ Boots directly into a RDP       ▲ WiFi & other system config
+▲ Plug and play, affordable,        ▲ Boots directly into a RDP       ▲ WiFi & other system config        ▲ FREE to use as long as you
-     no config required                        session                        is just simple
+     no config required                        session                        is just simple                            want
 ```